Book

 Facilitator Cecilia Woloch

-How can we interact with ancient texts in a way that lets them speak to contemporary experiences—which they do so clearly—while honoring distances of time, culture, and ethics?
-Poets will discuss a plurality of techniques such as erasure, translation, imaginative re-tellings, and speculative “translations” from as-yet undeciphered scripts.
+Delivered at LIT Youngstown, this panel explored how we can interact with ancient texts in a way that lets them speak to contemporary experiences—which they do so clearly—while honoring distances of time, culture, and ethics?
+Poets discussed a plurality of techniques such as erasure, translation, imaginative re-tellings, and speculative “translations” from as-yet undeciphered scripts.

 Saturday, May 31, 2025, 10:15am - Massachusetts Poetry Festival, Salem, MA